IIIF/api/source/api/auth/0.9/implementation.md

 The preceding comments on window behavior suggest that for consistency of user experience across devices and maximum compatibility, client applications should trigger the login flow in response to an explicit click, and open the login service URL in a new tab whose presentation is left up to the browser.

-## 5. Redirects and degraded images
+## 5. Redirects and Degraded Images

 Clients should expect to deal with image services that offer nothing at all to unauthorized users, and those that offer a degraded image.
 The first use case could be for sensitive or rights-protected material where no access is feasible that would allow a user to read text.
 The second use case could be for a "premium content" approach, where detailed high-resolution images are only available to authorized users.
 In the first case, the server responds to an initial unauthenticated Description Resource request with an HTTP 401 status code.
 In the second case the server responds with status code 302.